zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 ## Logging
 - Avoid logging throughout the code
 - Use the logging pipeline behavior pattern to log commands, responses and exceptions
-- Let the

 ## Authentication & Authorization
 - Client credential authentication using the Identity application